Backyard | by Andrea Avery

 In my city the most beautiful buildings are mortuaries.

-I'm going to shoot a gold arrow through the tiny white steeple of Victory Tabernacle at
+I'm going to shoot a gold arrow through the tiny white steeple of

 the corner of Itaska and Alaska.